Explainable Online Unsupervised Anomaly Detection for Cyber-Physical Systems via Causal Discovery from Time Series: RESULTS

-thus, FP=0.
-Our methodology achieves the highest F1 score and recall on both datasets.
+Table \ref{tab:results} reports Precision ($Pr = \frac{TP}{TP+FP}$), Recall ($Rec = \frac{TP}{TP+FN}$) and F1-score ($F1 = \frac{2PrRec}{Pr+Rec}$) of OUAD with different algorithms and datasets, cumulating over all anomaly classes. \emph{TP} are true positives, i.e., correctly identified anomalies; \emph{FP} are false positives, i.e., anomalies mistakenly identified on normal data points; \emph{FN} are false negatives, i.e., missed anomalies.
+For better statistical relevance, we run PCMCI on $70\%$ of the normal dataset $\bm{X}^n$, thus including the left $30\%$ in $\bm{X}^a$ when executing Lines 16-31 of Algorithm \ref{alg:ouad}.
+In this way, we learn coefficients $\{c^n_{ij\tau}\}$ (Line 10) \emph{only from a part} of the normal dataset, which are then used at Line 29 to raise an anomalous alarm.
+Otherwise, replacing $c^{at}_{ij\tau}$ with $\hat{c}^{nt}_{ij\tau}$ (i.e., online computed causal coefficients $\hat{\pazocal{C}}^n$ from $\bm{X}^n$) at Line 29 $\forall i,j \leq N, \tau \leq \tau_{max}, t\leq T$ it would clearly hold:

+thus, \emph{FP}=0 and $Pr = 100\%$ trivially.
+Our methodology achieves 100\% scores on SWAT.
+On Pepper, it does not have the best performance; however, the recall (92\%), measuring the rate of correct anomalies vs missed ones, is comparable to the best one by TCE (95\%).
 The average and standard deviation of the computational time required by Algorithm \ref{alg:ouad} at each online iteration (Lines 17-30) is $1 \pm 4$ ms.